 Total: 10 Tests (E1, E2, E3, Pg, T, D, Cx4)

 The Comprehensive Plus Profile expands on the Comprehensive Hormone Profile and includes estrone (E1) and estriol (E3) plus the Estrogen Quotient.
-The Estrogen Quotient (EQ) is a simple ratio of the cancer protective E3 to the proliferative estrogens E1 and E2.
-The EQ provides an assessment of breast cancer risk, with a lower number (<1.0) indicating increased risk, and a higher number (>1.0) signifying a lower risk.
+Dr. Henry Lemon developed the Estrogen Quotient (EQ) which is a simple ratio of the cancer protective E3 to the proliferative estrogens E1 and E2.
+According to Dr. Lemon, the EQ provides an assessment of breast cancer risk, with a lower number (<1.0) indicating increased risk, and a higher number (>1.0) signifying a lower risk.
 Dr. Lemon’s work stated that for maximum protection, an optimal EQ is >1.5.
-Because the research on the Estrogen Quotient and the protective properties of estriol has not been done with men, this profile is currently recommended for women only.
+Because the research on the Estrogen Quotient and the protective properties of estriol has not been completed with men, this profile is a consideration for women only.
 This profile should be considered for patients who have:

 Total: 10 Tests (E1, E2, E3, Pg, T, D, Cx4)

 A comprehensive preventative breast health program extends beyond imaging and lifestyle optimization, and includes accurate assessment and comprehensive treatment of demonstrated hormone imbalances.
-Labrix offers the Women’s Health and Breast Profile as an accurate, non-invasive tool to advance risk prevention and support you in providing exceptional care to your patients.
+The Women’s Health and Breast Profile is an accurate, non-invasive tool to advance risk prevention and support you in providing exceptional care to your patients.

 Total: 8 Tests (E2, Pg, T, D, Cx4)

 The Comprehensive Hormone Profile is the starting point for initial assessment of hormonal status and endocrine function and includes estradiol (E2), progesterone, testosterone, DHEA and four cortisols.
 This profile is useful with male and female patients because it looks at the full diurnal cortisol pattern; it is especially important in patients who are experiencing the following symptoms in addition to the symptoms listed for the Basic Hormone Profile:

 Total: 6 Tests (E2, Pg, T, D, Cx2)